Regedit-msc/regedit-theme/README.md

 # README
 ## Regedit theme  😃
-A beeautiful purplish theme inspired by my need for a custom theme.😅
+A beautiful purplish theme inspired by my need for a custom theme.😅

 ### Image🤩
 ![regedit-theme](regedit-theme.png)